-These financial statements are prepared in accordance with UK Generally Accepted Accounting Practice (UK GAAP), including the financial standard applicable in the UK and Republic of Ireland (FRS 102), Housing SORP: 2018 update (Statement of Recommended Practice for registered social housing providers) (2018) and the Accounting Direction for private registered providers of social housing 2019.
+These financial statements are prepared in accordance with UK Generally Accepted Accounting Practice (UK GAAP), including the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102), Housing SORP 2018: update (Statement of Recommended Practice for registered social housing providers) (2018) and the Accounting Direction for private registered providers of social housing from April 2019.

-The preparation of the financial statements requires the Group management to make estimates and assumptions that affect the amounts reported for assets and liabilities as at the statement of financial position date and the amounts reported for revenues and expenses during the year.
+The preparation of the financial statements requires the Trust management to make, estimates and assumptions that affect the amounts reported for assets and liabilities as at the statement of financial position date and the amounts reported for revenues and expenses during the year.
 However, the nature of estimation means that actual outcomes could differ from those estimates.
-It also requires Group management to exercise judgement in applying the Group's accounting policies.
+It also requires Trust management to exercise judgement in applying the Trust's accounting policies.
 The impact that potential variations in these judgements may have on the financial statements are explained in the accounting policies below.